joshuaalexanderio/inventory-management-system/README.md

 #### F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
-•  The “Buy Now” button must be next to the buttons that update and delete products.
+1. The “Buy Now” button must be next to the buttons that update and delete products.
-• The button should decrement the inventory of that product by one.
+2. The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
-•  Display a message that indicates the success or failure of a purchase.
+3. Display a message that indicates the success or failure of a purchase.

 #### G.  Modify the parts to track maximum and minimum inventory by doing the following:
-•  Add additional fields to the part entity for maximum and minimum inventory.
+1. Add additional fields to the part entity for maximum and minimum inventory.
-•  Modify the sample inventory to include the maximum and minimum fields.
+2. Modify the sample inventory to include the maximum and minimum fields.
-•  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
+3. Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
-•  Rename the file the persistent storage is saved to.
+4. Rename the file the persistent storage is saved to.
-•  Modify the code to enforce that the inventory is between or at the minimum and maximum value.
+5. Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 #### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
-•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+1. Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
-•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+2. Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+`EnufPartsValidator: lines 35-41 -> honestly it seems like the code here that was included from the starter code already successfuly enforced this.
+However, I did go ahead and refactor by abstracting invDiff at line 35 and also changing logic to work when product.getInv() < myProduct.getInv()`
-•  Display error messages when adding and updating parts if the inventory is greater than the maximum.
+3. Display error messages when adding and updating parts if the inventory is greater than the maximum.

 #### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.